designjockey/rouge/README.md

 1. Create a dev installation of Ghost blog
 1. Clone repo to /content/themes/ folder in Ghost
+1. Go to /source
-1. Run `npm install` inside /source
+1. Run `npm install` to install npm dependencies
+1. Run `bower install` to install bower dependencies
 1. Run `grunt develop` to start the dev server along with the watchers